 - 1 yellow onion, halved and sliced vertically

-- 1 small head of cabbage, cut into wedges
+- 1 small head cabbage, cut into wedges with the root intact

 - Rinse your corned beef well and pat dry with paper towel.

 - Place the brisket in a large stock pot with smashed garlic, pickling seasoning and cover with at least 12 cups of water, leaving a few inches at the top of the pot.

 - Cover and bring to a near boil.
 Then reduce to a simmer and cook for 50 minute per pound. ( 4 pound brisket will take approximately 3-1/2 hours)

 - I usually check on it 1/3 of the way and add more water and turn the corned beef.